xiangp126/CrossLv/README.md

 ## Modification Note
 V3.9.1
+* fix bug install cmake: check install status, then soft link it if failed
 * in practice, ag was better than rg on Vim search, so keep install ag

 V3.9